squailchorps/2270-Final-Project-/README.md

 ## Function Walk-Through

-In this section below, we will be going through the order in which they appear in the .h file.
-In order to view the actul implementation, please look at 'BTree.cpp'.
+In this section, we will be going through the order in which they appear in the .h file.
+In order to view the actual implementation, please look at 'BTree.cpp'.
+This will list small high level comments as you go through it and show the code as you walkthrough each function.

 ### Insert:
 The insert function takes a node as an input that will be inserted into the tree. it will not have a return type.
 The function will first check if the node is real and has data.
 If it does not it will return and do nothing to the quad tree.